asirulnik/outlook-auth-test-app/DEVELOPER_GUIDE.md

    - Clear separation between API service and CLI interface
    - Proper TypeScript typing for all methods and parameters
    - Comprehensive error handling
+   - Support for quoted content filtering where applicable
+   - MCP tool equivalents for CLI commands
    - Documentation for all new features

 2. Update documentation when adding new features: